mintylemon66/mintylemon66/README.md

 ### Hi, I'm Isabella!

-I'm a student at Lexington High School doing number theory and computational math.
+I'm a student at Lexington High School interested in math, linguistics, and AI.

 This summer I presented my research comparing five classical integer factorization algorithms at the International Congress of Mathematicians and MAA MathFest.
 The code and data live in [factorization](https://github.com/mintylemon66/factorization).